ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Additional terms used in this specification are defined below.

+Value:
+: As per {{-json}}, a structure complying to the generic data model of JSON, i.e., composed of components such as containers, namely JSON objects and arrays, and atomic data, namely null, true, false, numbers, and text strings.

 String:
 : A sequence of UTF-8 characters surrounded by either single quotes (`) or double quotes (").